Kemar101/HT16K33/README.md

 Note if you do not have a soldering kit you can find a soldering shop near by.
 If not you can buy a Soldering kit but that would incease your budget factoring the kits price.

 # Power Up
-After Setting up the pcb should look something like this
+After Setting up the pcb should look something like this.

 <img src="https://raw.githubusercontent.com/Kemar101/HT16K33/master/spcb.JPG" width="500" />

 your going to connect to the pi and run the
 Command sudo i2cdetect -y 1
-this shows the raspberry pi detect the address and eveything is working
+this shows the raspberry pi detect the address and eveything is working.

 <img src="https://raw.githubusercontent.com/Kemar101/HT16K33/master/i2cdetect.JPG" width="500" />